ostdotcom/ost-sdk-js/README.md

 ### Webhooks Module

-To manage webhooks on the OST Platform Interface, use services provided by the Chains module.
+To manage webhooks on the OST Platform Interface, use services provided by the Webhooks module.
 You can use this service to create new webhooks and manage existing webhooks.

 ```node.js